 Depending on your budget, vehicle and driving habits, some or all of these can be good ideas for protecting yourself.
 A licensed Mylo agent can help you find the right combo:

-Exceptions: can’t be any kind of animal or a flying object (like hail) or if your car is over 15 years old, it may not be worth carrying (ask your agent)
+Covers damages caused to your vehicle if it collides with something, whether or not you’re at fault.
+Exceptions: can’t be any kind of animal or a flying object (like hail) or if your car is over 15 years old, it may not be worth carrying (ask your agent).

 All states require agents to offer medical coverage.
 This doesn’t mean you have to purchase it.
 Depending on your state, you can carry either: